 - salt and pepper to taste

 Remaining burrito bowl ingredients

 - 15 ounce can black beans, drained and rinsed

 - 1 cup corn kernels, thawed from frozen or canned

 - 1 cup fresh salsa

-- Place the rice or quinoa in a large bowl; add the cilantro, lime juice and salt and pepper to taste; toss to coat the rice evenly.
+Place the rice in a large bowl.
+Add the cilantro, lime juice, and salt and pepper to taste.
+Toss to coat the rice evenly.

-- Divide the rice between 4 meal prep containers.
-Arrange the chicken, beans, corn and salsa on top.
-Cover and store in the refrigerator until ready to heat and serve.
+Divide the rice between 4 meal prep containers.
+Arrange the chicken, corn, beans and salsa on top.
+Cover and store in the refrigerator until you are ready to heat and serve.